isaacnmm/pestpolicy-hugo2XX/content/posts/kohler-rethinks-bathroom-medicine-cabinets-with-maxstow-model/index.md

 ---
 ---

-For decades, the [bathroom](https://pestpolicy.com/a-tour-of-chelseas-hall-bathroom-renovation/) medicine cabinet has been a utilitarian staple a simple mirrored box above the sink, designed for quick access to everyday essentials.
+For decades, the [bathroom](https://pestpolicy.com/a-tour-of-chelseas-hall-bathroom-renovation/)medicine cabinet has been a utilitarian staple a simple mirrored box above the sink, designed for quick access to everyday essentials.
 While functional, many traditional models have been criticized for their limited storage, clunky design, and often, an inability to truly meet the diverse needs of modern households.

-Enter [Kohler](https://pestpolicy.com/kohler-extra-tall-highline-arc-toilet/), a brand synonymous with quality bathroom fixtures, which has taken a fresh look at this humble cabinet with its innovative Maxstow model, aiming to revolutionize how we store and access our bathroom necessities.
+Enter [Kohler](https://pestpolicy.com/kohler-extra-tall-highline-arc-toilet/),a brand synonymous with quality bathroom fixtures, which has taken a fresh look at this humble cabinet with its innovative Maxstow model, aiming to revolutionize how we store and access our bathroom necessities.

 ##  How Kohler Revolutionized the Bathroom Medicine Cabinet